 Welcome to Perpetual WIPs, and thank you for checking it out!
 To see what it’s all about, read this post first: Am I Normal?

-Click on the question to see the answers provided by the wonderful querying writers who contributed to this project!
+Click on the question to see the answers provided by the wonderful traditionally published authors who contributed!

 What kind of house were you published by, and can you tell us briefly how your deal came about?